-While amphetamines may not get a lot of media attention, the United Nations' World Drug Report for 2010 states that while internationally, cocaine and heroin use is stable, the number of users of amphetamine-type stimulants may exceed the number of opiate and cocaine users combined.
+While amphetamines may not get a lot of media attention, the United Nations’ World Drug Report for 2010 states that while internationally cocaine and heroin use is stable, the number of users of amphetamine-type stimulants may exceed the number of opiate and cocaine users combined.

 Amphetamine’s Back Story

-Amphetamine's origins go back to the Chinese herb Ma Huang which contains the stimulant ephedra, used to treat bronchial problems as well as colds, headaches and fevers.
+Amphetamine’s origins go back to the Chinese herb Ma Huang which contains the stimulant ephedra, used to treat bronchial problems as well as colds, headaches and fevers.
 Amphetamine was synthesized in 1887 in a German lab.
-No real use was found for the drug until the 1930s when its ability to improve fatigue were noted.
+No real use was found for the drug until the 1930s when its ability to improve fatigue was noted.
 As Benzedrine, it was handed out to World War II pilots and soldiers on all sides of the conflict.

-In the U.S. in the 1960s, it became a popular drug of abuse, with those overindulging in the drug being referred to as "speed freaks."
-The drug caused euphoria, loss of appetite, nausea, mood swings, talkativeness and insomnia.
-Some amphetamine abusers also began to experience paranoia, panic attacks and hallucinations, even seizures.
+In the U.S. in the 1960s, it became a popular drug of abuse, with those overindulging in the drug being referred to as “speed freaks.”
+The drug caused euphoria, loss of appetite, nausea, mood swings, talkativeness, and insomnia.
+Some amphetamine abusers also began to experience paranoia, panic attacks, and hallucinations, even seizures.
 As problems with abuse increased, controls over manufacturing and distribution were also increased and the drug lost favor in the U.S.

 In Europe in the 1970s, illicit manufacture of methamphetamine began in Czechoslovakia in small kitchen labs.
 Most of the abusers were injection drug users.
 By the late 1980s, most of the addicts in the region were addicted to alcohol or pervitin, as methamphetamine was called in that area.
 Since the 1990s, abuse of amphetamine over most of Europe has been lower than the abuse of methamphetamine, with some exceptional pockets.